 If you were to instead use Joints to the same roller joint between the pin and arm and the pin and roller, it would only take 3 relationships total when you include the Tangent Constraint.
 This comes out roughly to be a 1:2 ratio between the number of Joints used compared to Constraints used.

-This may not seem significant now, but if you work with large assembly files with a multitude of different parts and subassemblies, the number of relationships you use can grow fairly quickly.
-By using Joints, you can easily “clean up” your assemblies and reduce the total amount of relationships greatly.
+This may not seem significant now, but if you work with large assembly files, the number of relationships you use can grow fairly quickly.
+This includes a multitude of different parts and sub assemblies.
+By using Inventor Joint, you can easily “clean up” your assemblies and reduce the total amount of relationships greatly.
 In the example below, the assembly that didn’t use any joints had a total of 45 relationships.
 The assembly using joints had only 29 total relationships.

 So go ahead and try this out on your own and see for yourself how it can help you in the future.